-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022

-OR

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number 001-04321

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-3841 (Primary Standard Industrial Classification Code Number) 26-0199180

-(I.R.S.
-Employer Identification No.)

-900 Island Drive Redwood City, CA

-(Address of Principal Executive Offices)

-94065 (Zip Code)

-Registrant's telephone number, including area code

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.00001 par value per share PRCT Nasdaq Global Market

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes x No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 0 No x

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No 0

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes X No O

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer х Accelerated filer 0 Non-accelerated filer 0 Smaller reporting company х Emerging growth company 0

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-O
+Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 ( OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For t he fiscal year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECUI RITIES EXCHANGE ACT OF 1934 ransition period from Commission file number 001-0 4321 DD CCEPT D IOROBOTICS C ne of registrant as specified (Exact nai -------------------------------------- - Delaware 3841 26-0199180 State or other jurisdiction of incorporation or organization) (Primary Standard Industria Classification Code Number ication No.) 150 Baytech Drive San Jose, CA 95134 (Address of Principal Executive Offices) (Zip Code) Registr (650) 232-7200 ant's telephone number, includin g area code unes terepriorie namoci, meruum 5 area code ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on wh Common stock, \$0.00001 par value per share PRCT Nasdaq Global Mar rket Securities reg sistered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ ndicate by check mark if the registrant is not required to file re norts pursuant to Section 13 or S Section 15(d) of the Act.
+Yes □ No 図 • ndicate by check mark whether the registrant: (1) has filed all preceding 12 months (or for such shorter period that the registrates 90 days.
+Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted ele- T (§232.405 of this chapter) during the preceding 12 months ndicate by check mark whether the registrant is a large accelerations of "large accelerated filer," "accelerated filer" and "accelerated filer. arge accelerated filer iler Jon-accelerated filer □ Smaller repor ting company Emerging gro owth company revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-X
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\boxtimes$